sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 Cloud is the default way of deploying Souregraph, but there are some limits to delivering a cloud trial instance today.

 - There is a cap on the number of instances we can managed at any given time ([SLA](../../../cloud/index.md#slas-for-managed-instances)).
 Therefore, when someone requests an instance, we have to qualify them to make sure that we have capacity and that a cloud instance is the best option to meet their needs.
-- Cloud instances take some time to provision ([SLA](../../../cloud/index.md#slas-for-managed-instances)), that makes it so signing up for a cloud instance is not instance.
+- Cloud instances take some time to provision ([SLA](../../../cloud/index.md#slas-for-managed-instances)), that makes it so signing up for a cloud instance is not instant.
 - The workflow for qualifying a user that requests a trial instance, provisioning the instance, handing it off to the requesting user, and helping them onboard is very manual.
 This last bit will be automated in the short term (next few months).

 ## Workflow

-### Qualification workflow
+### Trial request qualification workflow

 - The workflow starts when a user requests an instance on [signup.sourcegraph.com](signup.sourcegraph.com).
 When that happens:
-- A new lead is created in salesforce, in the `PR - Trial - Cloud - 9.27.22` campaign, and an alert is posted in #cloud-trial-alerts
+- A new lead is created in salesforce, in the `PR - Trial - Cloud - 9.27.22` campaign, and an alert is posted in #cloud-trial-alerts.
 - **A SDR** (`@Daniel Gwyn` or `@Casi Neff`) needs to qualify this request against this [qualification criteria](https://docs.google.com/document/d/1aUfXlt5AGwhG7tIF8dPRmsLhFL8TuvPKFvXlOsxgFws/edit#bookmark=id.gsb6q3dp43wu) AND check if there is alredy an instance on the domain of the requesting user's email.
 For example, if `bob@acme-corp.com` requests an instance, we should first check if there's already a `acme-corp.sourcegraph.com`.
   - If the request is qualified **and** there's **no** instance on the domain of the requesting user's email:
     - set the lead status to `Approved trial`